Vision-guided robot systems: Limitations of a vision system

-There are always difficulties of integrated vision system to match the camera with the set expectations of the system, in most cases this is caused by lack of knowledge on behalf of the integrator or machine builder.
+There are always difficulties in integrated vision systems to match the camera with the set expectations of the system.
+In most cases, this is caused by a lack of knowledge on behalf of the integrator or machine builder.
 Many vision systems can be applied successfully to virtually any production activity, as long as the user knows exactly how to set up system parameters.
-This set-up, however, requires a large amount of knowledge by the integrator and the number of possibilities can make the solution complex.
+This setup, however, requires a large amount of knowledge by the integrator, and the number of possibilities can make the solution complex.
 Lighting in industrial environments can be another major downfall of many vision systems.

+Overcoming lighting constraints with 3D vision

+An advantage of 3D vision technology is its independence from lighting conditions.
+Unlike 2D systems that rely on specific lighting for accurate imaging, 3D vision systems can perform reliably under a variety of lighting scenarios.
+This is because 3D imaging typically involves capturing spatial information less sensitive to contrast and shadows than 2D systems.

+In recent years, start-ups have started to appear, offering softwares simplifying the programming and integration of these 3D systems, in order to make them more accessible for industries.
+By leveraging 3D vision technologies, robots can navigate and perform tasks in environments with dynamic or uncontrolled lighting, which significantly expands their applications in real-world settings.